shanin18/fullstack-assignment/README.md

 5. **API Endpoints:**

--Create a card:
+- Create a card:
- -POST /cards
+ - POST /cards
- -Request body:
+ - Request body:
    ```bash
  { "title": "Card Title", "description": "Card Description" }
    ```

- -Creates a new card in the database.
+ - Creates a new card in the database.

--Get all cards:
+- Get all cards:
- -GET /cards
+ - GET /cards
- -Returns a list of all cards.
+ - Returns a list of all cards.

--Get a specific card by title:
+- Get a specific card by title:
- -GET /cards/:title
+ - GET /cards/:title
- -Returns the details of a specific card by its title.
+ - Returns the details of a specific card by its title.